Average SSD Price Per TB by Capacity

 $109.99$0.110$109.991 TBM.2 NVMeGen 47,100 MB/s6,600 MB/sTLC5 yrNew

-Averaged across the new Gen 4 NVMe drives tracked here, mainstream NVMe storage runs about $92/TB, while SATA sits around $78/TB and Gen 5 NVMe higher at $145/TB.
-The number you should anchor on is the practical floor: the lowest $/TB you can actually pay today is $59.99/TB (the Kingston NV3 2TB).
+Averaged across the new Gen 4 NVMe drives tracked here, the median NVMe listing runs about $173.31, SATA around $177.50 and Gen 5 NVMe $237.50 — but these are abnormally high.
+The 2026 NAND shortage has pushed most Amazon listings to third-party scarcity prices; SSDs bottomed near $30–40/TB back in 2023, so today’s medians sit far above the historical norm.
+Treat the median as what a random listing costs, not a good deal — the number to anchor on is the practical floor: the lowest $/TB you can actually pay today is $105.00/TB (the ADATA Legend 710 2TB).

 CapacityAvg Gen 4 NVMe $/TBAvg SATA $/TB